 - Clicking on a graph legend removes the parameter from the graph (or adds it back in).

-The security section highlights network security vulnerabilities so you can make sure your customers’ networks stay safe and secure.
-Stay tuned...This feature is coming soon! :-)
+The security section highlights network security vulnerabilities (open ports and potential CVEs) so you can make sure your customers’ networks stay safe and secure.
+For more information, please see Network Discovery: Security Scan

 You can easily view your dashboard, which delivers at-a-glance info of all customer scans.